420m/dockyard/README.md

 ## TODO:
-- automate the config steps
+- automate all the things!